temotskipa/Economic-Liberty-and-Federal-Renewal-Act/Economic Liberty and Federal Renewal Act.md

 ---

 ### SEC.
-504. FEDERAL TORT REFORM

-In civil actions in a United States district court arising under diversity jurisdiction and based on activity deregulated by this Act (including environmental, product liability, nuisance, or trespass harms to property), punitive damages shall not exceed three times the amount of compensatory damages awarded, and the losing party shall pay the prevailing party’s reasonable attorney’s fees.
-This section does not preempt State tort laws for purely intrastate matters.

----

-### SEC.
 505. ENCOURAGEMENT OF INTERSTATE COMPACTS FOR MULTI-STATE DISASTERS

 **(a) Findings.**—Congress finds that interstate compacts, such as the Emergency Management Assistance Compact, enable States to coordinate mutual aid for disasters without Federal intervention, promoting federalism and efficiency.

-**(b) Authorization and incentives.**—Congress hereby ratifies and encourages expansion of interstate compacts for disaster response and recovery.
-The Secretary of the Treasury may provide voluntary, non-conditioned matching grants, up to 50 percent of State investments, for States participating in such compacts to develop shared resources, training, or infrastructure, provided that no Federal conditions or oversight beyond such ratification apply.
+**(b) Authorization and incentives.**-Congress hereby ratifies and encourages expansion of interstate compacts for disaster response and recovery, particularly with respect to protecting the channels and instrumentalities of interstate commerce and critical infrastructure essential to the common defense.
+The Secretary of the Treasury may provide voluntary matching grants, up to 50 percent of State investments, for States participating in such compacts to develop shared resources, training, or infrastructure related to such interstate commerce and defense functions, subject to ordinary Federal fiscal, audit, and anti-fraud oversight but without additional substantive policy conditions on State programs beyond those expressly set forth in this section.

 **(c) Limitation.**—Federal disaster relief under existing law shall serve as a last resort only after State and interstate resources are exhausted, with priority given to compact-based responses.

 ---

-### SEC.
-506. REFORM OF IMMIGRATION SYSTEM

-The Immigration and Nationality Act (8 U.S.C.
-1101 et seq.) is amended as follows:

-(1) Section 101(a)(15)(H)(i)(b) (8 U.S.C.
-1101(a)(15)(H)(i)(b)) is repealed.\
-(2) Section 203(b) (8 U.S.C.
-1153(b)) is amended—

-(A) by striking the numerical limitations on employment-based immigrants from non-European countries and redesignating subsequent paragraphs accordingly; and\
-(B) by adding at the end the following new paragraph:

-"(6) Skilled immigration priority.—Employment-based immigrants shall be prioritized based on merit, including education, work experience, and economic contribution.
-No numerical caps shall apply to immigrants from European countries.
-Numerical caps on immigrants from other countries shall be reduced by 50 percent to rebalance the system.".

-**(b) Effective date.**—The amendments made by this section shall take effect on the date that is 180 days after the date of enactment of this Act.

----

-## TITLE VI—GENERAL PROVISIONS
+## TITLE VI-GENERAL PROVISIONS

 ### SEC.
 601. EFFECTIVE DATES